This protocol sets out the procedure to follow where a patient:

 General Policy

-Patients have a duty to attend for pre-booked appointments promptly, and to take into account logistical difficulties or the time involved in travelling to the practice.
+Patients have a duty to attend for pre-booked appointments promptly, those attending a nursing appointment are asked to arrive 10minutes prior to their booked appointment time, this is to allow sufficient time to prepare themselves or their children.
+Patients are asked to take into account logistical difficulties or the time involved in travelling to the practice.
 The practice will, as far as practicable, see patients who arrive late, however this may be at the end of clinic and may involve a considerable wait for those who do not wish to re-book.

 The clinical system records patient’s arrival times.
 Persistent late attendees may be sent warning letters.